cavejay/one-sentence/server/api.md

   Used to delete a user's entire account and information, including entries.
   There is no going back from running this command and so it should be guarded quite heavily.
+  I think this endpoint needs more work // todo

 ### Fetch User